surajrajagopal/go-concepts/README.md

 4. Packages - Packages are used to organize Go source code for better reusability and readability.
 Packages are a collection of Go sources files that reside in the same directory. hence it is easy to maintain go projects.
 Go modules is a way of dealing with dependencies in golang.

+A Go Module is nothing but a collection of Go packages.
+Now this question might come to your mind.
+Why do we need Go modules to create a custom package?
+The answer is the import path for the custom package we create is derived from the name of the go module.
+In addition to this, all the other third-party packages(such as source code from github) along with their versions which our application uses will be managed by the go.mod file.
+This go.mod file is created when we create a new module.

-5. Array - An array is a collection of elements of the same type.
+6. Array - An array is a collection of elements of the same type.
 It is an ordered sequence of elements stored contiguously in memory.

-6. Slice - A slice is a data type which points to an underlying array and Slices do not own any data on their own.
+7. Slice - A slice is a data type which points to an underlying array and Slices do not own any data on their own.
 They are just references to existing arrays.
            Unlike array, the size of a slice is flexible and can be changed/resized as per requirement.
 Slice internally represented by a slice header.

         Internally a slice is represented by three things :